Create the Redirect URL and Square Authorization Page URL

 There are several requirements for a production redirect URL.
 These include:

-The endpoint must be able to process the GET response from the seller's authorization through the Square authorization web page.
+- The endpoint must be able to process the GET response from the seller's authorization through the Square authorization web page.
+This includes securely storing the access and refresh tokens and the

 To get your application credentials and set the redirect URL:

-Choose Open for your production application.
-If you do not have an application set up, see Get Started.
+- Choose Open for your production application.
+If you don't have an application set up, see Get Started.

-At the top of the page, set the dashboard mode to Production.
+- At the top of the page, set the mode to Production.

-To begin the process of having a seller authorize your application to act on their behalf, you first create a URL to the Square authorization page with specific parameters.
-The completed URL looks similar to the following example:
+To begin the process of having a seller authorize your application to act on their behalf, you first create the authorization URL with specific parameters.
+The code flow and PKCE flow processes have different parameters.
+The completed URL looks similar to the following examples:

 https://connect.squareup.com/oauth2/authorize?client_id={YOUR_APP_ID}&scope=CUSTOMERS_WRITE+CUSTOMERS_READ&session=false&state=82201dd8d83d23cc8a48caf52b